null

 soundproof fence position matters

-Alternative Fences and Soundproofing Strategie
+Alternative Fences and Soundproofing Strategies

 If you have some stationary machinery on your property that generates a lot of noise, you can create a soundproof fence enclosure much the same way you would create a soundproof fence.
-Using the instructions above, build a barrier around the noise source, placing it as close to the structure as possible while still leaving enough room for maintenance and access.
 This is extremely effective around HVAC units, pool pumps, or as a soundproof generator box.

+With smaller, more targetted projects like a soundproof generator box, pool pump soundproofing, or AC unit soundproofing, you can create a soundproof fence enclosure to control some of the noise they generate.
+Place the barrier as close to the machinery as possible while still leaving enough room for maintenance and access.
 If you're barrier is going to be open on the top, just be sure to build your barrier 50% higher than the structure itself to effectively block the noise.

 Finish Up with some Decorating